 The average temperature for Krakow during the month of October is 54 degrees Fahrenheit (12 degrees Celcius) while the average high is 61 (16 Celcius) and the average low is 46 (8 Celcius).

-October Special Events in Krakow
+October Special Events

 Whether you're a fan of literature or theatre, antiques or collectibles, history or art, there's plenty of special events that you shouldn't miss when you're visiting the city of Krakow.